starkbank/ecdsa-dotnet/README.md

 ### Overview

-This is a C# fork of [ecdsa-python] compatible with .NET Standard 2.1+

-It is compatible with OpenSSL.
+This is a pure C# implementation of the Elliptic Curve Digital Signature Algorithm.
+It is compatible with .NET Standard 2.1+.
+It is also compatible with OpenSSL.
 It uses some elegant math such as Jacobian Coordinates to speed up the ECDSA on pure C#.

 ### Installation